CGPI98.7wk -1.4%

-Also available: methodology summary · April 2026 data pack · commercial tiers
+Also available: methodology summary · free data packs · commercial tiers

 GroceryPulse Canadian Grocery Price Index (CGPI)